 - Peel onion, garlic and carrots.
 Cut into chunks and place in bowl of processor.
 Wash and chunk celery and add to processor.
 Rinse, core and chunk pepper and add to other vegetables.
 Pulse vegetables until they are minced.

-- Drain cod again before mixing with cooked vegetables, one beaten egg, matza meal and dill.
+- Drain cod again before mixing with cooked vegetables, one beaten egg, bread crumbs and dill.
 Taste.
-Season with salt and pepper to taste.
+Season with salt and pepper.
 Form eight patties with your hands making sure not to pack them too tightly.
 Set aside.

 - Pour crumbs (or matza meal) in one shallow bowl.
 Beat remaining two eggs in another shallow bowl.